pretix/pretix-docs/docs/contributing-to-the-docs/development-environment.md

 Aborted with 1 warnings in strict mode!
 ```

-If no issues can be detected, then the output ends with a line such as the following:
+If MkDocs does **not** detect any issues, then the output ends with a line such as the following:

 ```
 INFO    -  Documentation built in 4.03 seconds